 Public works do happen.
 From Paris to Perpignan, the French love their grands projets.
 This is especially true in Nice where local authorities are constructing an underground Tramway that will whizz from the city centre to the airport.
-When completed in 2018 it will be a boon for residents and 'visiting locals' alike, but not without some pain for the locals in the process.
+When completed, they will be a boon for residents and 'visiting locals' alike, but not without some pain for the locals in the process.
 There's also scaffolding, digging up of pipes, relaying roads and all manner of works going on at any time, just like in any other city.
 They stop and start, don't run to schedule and we're either not informed at all, or not reliably informed.
 We aim never to disappoint our guests, so we want to let you know that if you can't handle the possibility of some building works interrupting your stay, you might want to think about a different location.

 Meet the neighbours.
 All of Pebbles apartments are in prestigious areas of the city.
 A morning 'bonjour' followed by a stroll to your 'local' cafÈ lets you soak up the French neighbourhood vibe.
 However, neighbours can and will invite a dozen of their friends around for a weekend dinner.
 Our rental apartments should be no noisier than a hotel room.
 But be prepared, as neighbourly noises are something that we can do very little about.